HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 * __Gene Sets:__ Describes whether a gene is part of the Gene Census.
 (The cancer Gene Census is an ongoing effort to catalogue those genes for which mutations have been causally implicated in cancer)
 * __GDC:__ Heat-map of all cases in the GDC affected with a mutation in this gene

-#### OncoGrid Options
+### OncoGrid Options

-In the top right corner of the OncoGrid, a number of options are available:
+To facilitate readability and comparisons, drag-and-drop can be used to reorder the gene rows.
+Double clicking a row in the "# Cases Affected" bar at the right side of the graphic will bring the user to the respective [Gene Entity](GeneEntity.md) page.
+Hovering over a cell will display information about the mutation such as its ID and biological consequence.
+Clicking on the cell will bring the user to the respective [Mutation Entity](MutationEntity.md) page.

+A tool bar at the top right of the graphic allows the user to export the data as a JSON object, PNG image, or SVG image.
+Seven buttons are available in this toolbar:

 * __Download:__ Users can choose to export the contents either to a static image file (PNG or SVG format) or the underlying data in JSON format
-* __Refresh:__ Reloads the OncoGrid
+* __Refresh:__ Sets all OncoGrid rows, columns, and zoom levels back to their initial positions
-* __Cluster Data:__ ????
+* __Cluster Data:__ Clusters the rows and columns to place mutated genes with the same cases and cases with the same mutated genes together
-* __Toggle Heatmap:__ This toggles view of the grid, to show a heat-map of the frequency of mutations
+* __Toggle Heatmap:__ The view can be toggled between cells representing mutation consequences or number of mutations in each gene
 * __Toggle Gridlines:__ Turn the gridlines on and off
 * __Toggle Crosshairs:__ Turns crosshairs on, so that users can zoom into specific sections of the OncoGrid
 * __Fullscreen:__ Turns Fullscreen mode on/off

-### Most Frequent Mutations
+## Most Frequent Mutations

-The ten most frequent mutations in the gene are displayed as a bar graph that indicates the number of cases that share each mutation.
+The project detail page also displays the ten most frequent mutations as a bar graph that indicates the number of cases that share each mutation.

 [![Most Frequent Mutations](images/gdc-frequent-mutations.png)](images/gdc-frequent-mutations.png "Click to see the full image.")